fougue/gmio/README.md

   * Extended support of OpenCascade's `StlMesh_Mesh`

-Building GeomIO
+Building gmio
 ===============

-GeomIO can be built with CMake, by default a static library is generated.
+gmio can be built with CMake, by default a static library is generated.

   1. For an out-of-source build, create a directory where the build will take place (say `build/`)